 No doubt this is one of Italy’s best ski resorts, with excellent

 facilities and a stupendous natural setting.
-The town lies in the centre
+The town lies in the center

 of a truly spectacular range of mountains and slopes known as the via

-Sestriere owes its fame, and indeed establishment, as a ski resort to Agnelli of Fiat fame, apparently he decided that this would be the perfect place to establish a ski resort and how right he was.
+Sestriere owes its fame and indeed its establishment as a ski resort to Agnelli of Fiat fame; apparently, he decided that this would be the perfect place to establish a ski resort, and how right he was.

 The Eidelweiss Chalets, mentioned earlier, are a good option but if you would rather a hotel then I really do suggest you try the Hotel Shackelton, with its well-appointed rooms, breathtaking mountain views, and warm hospitality, it provides a tranquil retreat after a day on the slopes.

-Perhaps because Sestriere was one of the world’s first purpose built resorts it is unfortunately little else than just an exceptional ski resort.
+Perhaps because Sestriere was one of the world’s first purpose-built resorts, it is unfortunately little more than just an exceptional ski resort.
 What is missing is the characteristic village aspect of some of the other Piedmont resorts.